 So if you are trying to live your life without trying to be holy, and trying to be righteous, trying to do the right thing, you will not see God.
 That is a direct statement inspired by God.
 It is a scary one; it is a terrifying one.

-All right, let us begin to wrap this up.
-The objection that forms in some people’s mind is that these points are all very well and good.
-But that is just not possible for you to live a holy life in your circumstance.
-The excuses go something like this: “If I did the right thing in my job, I would lose it” or “None of my friends would speak to me” or “I would never get a head.”
+Let us begin to wrap this up.
+The objection that forms in some people’s mind is that these points are all very well and good, but it is just not possible for you to live a holy life in your circumstance.
+The excuses go something like this: “If I did the right thing in my job, I would lose it,” or, “None of my friends would speak to me,” or, “I would never get ahead.”
 Another one: “I just cannot be holy.
 I have tried it and failed.”
 If you are thinking this way, let us turn back to Daniel for a moment.
-Daniel 1 in verse 12.

 Daniel 1:12-13 [Daniel said to the guards who had been appointed over him] Please test your servants for ten days…